JohnAdamZiolkowski/Prince/README.md

 ## Computer:
 1. Download this repository as a zip file
 2. Unzip it anywhere on your computer
-3. Inside prince.bin, there are native applications for Linux, Windows, and MacOS
+3a.
+Inside prince.bin, there are native applications for Linux, Windows, and MacOS 3b.
+Alternatively, double click the .HTML file (with the .JS file beside it) for a local browser copy
-4. Alternatively, double click the .HTML file (with the .JS file beside it) for a local browser copy
+4. Use arrow keys, Z, and X to play

 # Special thanks to:
 * Sami Gray